Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/gladiator.md

 NoteIcon: monster
 BestiaryType: humanoid (any race)
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-346, Curse of Strahd, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Keys from the Golden Vault.
+346, Curse of Strahd, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Keys from the Golden Vault.
 Available in the SRD."
 ---
 # [Gladiator](2-Mechanics/CLI/bestiary/humanoid/gladiator.md)
 *Source: Monster Manual p.
-346, Curse of Strahd, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Keys from the Golden Vault.
+346, Curse of Strahd, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Keys from the Golden Vault.
 Available in the SRD.*

 Gladiators battle for the entertainment of raucous crowds.
 Some gladiators are brutal pit fighters who treat each match as a life-or-death struggle, while others are professional duelists who command huge fees but rarely fight to the death.